COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    8. `_description.text`

-2. All looped attributes describing the dictionary are presented as loops appearing after the final save frame, in the following category order:
+2. All looped attributes describing the dictionary are presented as loops appearing after the final save frame, in the following category order.
+Looped data names appear in the order provided in brackets.
    1. DICTIONARY_VALID (application, attributes)
    2. DICTIONARY_AUDIT (version, date, revision)